WiseLibs/super-sources/README.md

 ## new File(*filename*, *content*)

-Creates an object that represents a source file.
+An object that represents a source file.

 ```js
 const fs = require('fs');

 const filename = 'example.txt';
 const content = fs.readFileSync(filename, 'utf8');

 const file = new File(filename, content);
 ```

 ### file.at(*offset*, [*length*]) -> *Source*

 Creates a [`Source`](#new-sourcefile-start-end) object, which represents a slice of the source file.
-The length defaults to `1`.
+If `length` is not provided, it defaults to `1`.

 ```js
 const source = file.at(0);